Creixell-lab/ORCHID/README.md

 WT-dependent (reference-based)** epistasis between a particular reference sequence and a particular destination, computed by the standard finite- difference / inclusion–exclusion sum over the 2ⁿ corners of the n-dimensional hypercube spanned by the differing sites.
+This will reveal the idiosyncratic epistasis present.

 For Hamming distance `n = 2` (the "epistasis square"):